Long COVID – long-term effects of COVID-19

 • An acute COVID-19 infection can have long-term physical and mental effects.

-• If the symptoms last for 4 weeks after the SARS-CoV-2 infection or if new symptoms develop that cannot be explained in any other way, experts refer to long COVID.
-If this situation persists for more than 12 weeks, this is known as post COVID-19 condition.
+• If the symptoms last for more than 4 weeks after the SARS-CoV-2 infection or if new symptoms develop that cannot be otherwise explained, experts refer to long COVID.
+If symptoms last for more than 12 weeks, this is referred to as “post COVID-19 condition”.

-• Many people with long COVID report a loss of stamina, tiredness and fatigue.
+• Many people with long COVID report tiredness, a loss of stamina and fatigue.

 • People who become seriously ill with COVID-19 are more likely to develop long COVID than people who have only a mild infection or no symptoms at all.